AdobeDocs/campaign-classic.en/help/interaction/using/offers-on-an-inbound-channel.md

 ### Creating an environment for anonymous contacts {#creating-an-environment-for-anonymous-contacts}

-1. Create an offer environment for anonymous inbound interactions via the delivery mapping wizard (**Visitor** mapping).
+1. Create an offer environment for anonymous inbound interactions via the delivery mapping assistant (**Visitor** mapping).
 For more on this, refer to [Creating an offer environment](../../interaction/using/live-design-environments.md#creating-an-offer-environment).

    ![](assets/offer_env_anonymous_003.png)